Dalian coking coal, coke futures rise on supply concerns

-BEIJING, Dec 14 (Reuters) - Chinese steelmaking raw materials rose on Tuesday, led by an over 6% jump in coking coal futures on supply worries fuelled by imports of the ingredient remaining at relatively low levels.
+BEIJING, Dec 14 (Reuters) - Chinese coking coal and coke futures rose on Tuesday, led by an over 6% jump in the metallurgical coal on supply worries fuelled by imports of the ingredient remaining at relatively low levels.

 "Affected by the pandemic situation at home and abroad, customs clearance of coking coal from Mongolia have been running at low levels," analysts with GF Futures wrote in a note, adding that road transport for coal has not totally recovered yet.